-- Grafana also allows querying and mixing different data sources into the same graph which is a rare feature.
-Also, other features like the use of Ad-hoc filters and adding annotations makes it a tough competitor in the market of data visualization and analytic tools.
+- Grafana also allows querying and mixing different data sources into the same graph, which is a rare feature.
+Also, other features like the use of ad hoc filters and adding annotations make it a tough competitor in the market of data visualization and analytic tools.

 - To query data in Grafana, you need to use a query language.
 This is a basic mathematical language for interacting with your database.